Connecticut Rental Agreement

 Connecticut Landlord Tenant Laws

-• Warranty of Habitability – Connecticut landlords can only rent out habitable property, which means providing certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
+• Warranty of Habitability – Connecticut landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
 Landlords must repair any issues within 15 days after proper notice from the tenant.
-Failure to repair lets a tenant sue the landlord or terminate the lease.
-Tenants aren’t allowed to withhold rent, or to repair and deduct from the rent in most cases.
+Failure to repair lets a tenant sue the landlord or end the lease.
+Tenants aren’t allowed to withhold rent, or to repair and deduct in most cases.

-• Security Deposits – Connecticut caps security deposits at a maximum of two months’ rent, for most leases (one month, for tenants over age 62).
-Upon lease termination, a landlord must return any unused portion of a tenant’s security deposit within 21 days of move-out, or within 15 days of receiving the former tenant’s forwarding address.
+• Security Deposits – Connecticut caps security deposits at a maximum of two months’ rent, for most leases.
+For tenants over age 62, this is instead one month’s rent.
+When the lease ends, a landlord must return any unused portion of a tenant’s security deposit.
+The time limit is within 21 days of move-out, or within 15 days of getting the forwarding address.

 • Lease Termination – Connecticut lets tenants break a month-to-month lease with three days of advance notice.
-A fixed-term lease generally can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+Terminating a fixed-term lease early requires (in most cases) active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – Connecticut lets elderly and disabled tenants object to unfair rent increases and have them reviewed by a fair rent commission.
+• Rent Increases and Fees – Connecticut law requires a default 45 days of notice a rent increase.
+For leases month-to-month or shorter, this is instead notice equal to the lease term.
+The state lets elderly and disabled tenants object to unfair rent increases and have the fair rent commission review.
 Late rent fees are capped at $5/day up to a maximum $50, or 5% of the rental payment.
-The state caps returned checks at $20 per check.
+Returned check fees have a $20 per check limit.

-• Settling Legal Disputes – Connecticut allows its small claims courts to hear landlord-tenant disputes, as long as the amount in controversy is under $5,000.
-In some parts of Connecticut, landlords and tenants may instead have a dispute heard by a local Housing Session.
+• Settling Legal Disputes – Connecticut allows small claims courts to hear landlord-tenant disputes, if the amount in controversy is under $5,000.
+In some parts of the state, disputes may be heard by a local Housing Session instead.

 To learn more about landlord tenant laws in Connecticut, click here.